Research in Human Development and Family Science

 using multi-level methodologies to elucidate links between early life stress and decision making, risk behaviors and resilience among rural youth

-My scholarship broadly focuses on persons and families who have experienced trauma and marginalization.
+My scholarship broadly focuses on persons and families who have experienced trauma, poverty, and marginalization.
 I currently research culturally responsive family therapy and intervention (US, International: Cambodia, Southeast Asia), with particular interests in immigrant and refugee families who have experienced poverty, trauma, and discrimination.
-I am guided by Social Justice and Feminist Family Therapy lenses, especially focusing on the intersections between Gender, Aging, Spirituality, and Ethnicity.

 As a scientist-practitioner, my research, teaching, and outreach dynamically inform each other and are oriented toward the social justice goal of transformation at multiple systemic levels.
 I am the director of the Culturally Responsive Research and Interventions in Global Settings (Currigs) Lab, which explores the use and development of culturally responsive trauma-informed family therapy in international and local contexts to advance interventions, outreach, and policy that foster well-being in underserved communities.